 It’s the 1980s and a group of punks get busted selling drugs.
 Because a police officer gets fatally wounded in the showdown, Chelsea (Levine) offers up her uncle’s cabin in a nearby national park as a hideout.
 There they cross paths with an officious ranger who has a weird connection to Chelsea’s past and will stop at nothing to enforce every single safety regulation even if it means resorting to the deadliest of means.
 Emulating slasher classics with sly élan and featuring a kick-ass punk soundtrack, Jenn Wexler’s debut feature is a post-modern splatter flick carrying the FrightFest seal of approval

 Reviews are sparse thus far, but the word is good, with Film Pulse’s Blake Crane noting “In this genre, Wexler is definitely a filmmaker to watch,” Birth.Movies.Death’s Marisa Mirabel pointing to “that feminine backbone of badass passion [which] shines through in Chelsea’s character,” and Screen Anarchy’s J. Hurtado raving that this is a “fun throwback with a killer soundtrack and enough solid kills in its 77 minutes […] to sate spiky haired gorehounds everywhere.”
 Regardless, a female-directed, female-fronted, punk rock slasher?
-Count me the fuck in.
-Tattoo that shit on my face.
+Count me in.
+Tattoo it on my face.
 I’m here for it.